-CBT was pioneered by Dr. Aaron T. Beck, a psychiatrist at the Univeristy of Pennsylvania during the 1960s.
-Dr. Beck was originally practicing psychoanalysis, but then later designed and carried out several experiments to test psychoanalytic concepts on depression (Beck Institute, 2015).
+CBT was pioneered by Dr. Aaron T. Beck, a psychiatrist at the University of Pennsylvania during the 1960s.
+Dr. Beck was originally practicing psychoanalysis, but later designed and carried out several experiments to test psychoanalytic concepts on depression (Beck Institute, 2015).
 To his surprise, the experimental results left the psychoanalytic fundamental concepts invalid.

 In response to his findings, Dr. Beck looked at other ways to conceptualize depression.
-His most important finding was that patients had a stream of negative thoughts that seemed to arise spontaneously without the patient’s control; He called this “automatic thoughts.”
+His most important finding was that patients had a stream of negative thoughts that seemed to arise spontaneously without the patient’s control; He called these “automatic thoughts.”
 (Beck Institute, 2015).

 Dr. Beck used this new concept to help patients identify and evaluate their automatic thoughts to allow patients to think more realistically.
-As a result, their thoughts affected their behavior and emotions and were able to to behave more functionally (Beck Institute, 2015).
+As a result, their thoughts affected their behavior and emotions and were able to behave more functionally (Beck Institute, 2015).
 When patients successfully changed their thoughts, it changed their beliefs about themselves, the world, and other people in the long-run.

 Dr. Beck called this new approach “Cognitive therapy” and it later became known as “Cognitive Behavioral Therapy.”